We are responsible for naming our assets included roads, parks and other places.

 The naming process is governed by our Place Naming Policy and allows us to recognise the history and cultural significance of an area or to honour the contributions of a person or group.

 The City of Yarra contains many hundreds of laneways (officially called 'rights-of-way'), ranging in size from no more than a short pedestrian pathway, right through to a well used vehicle thoroughfare with traffic signage and provision for parking.
 In deciding which ones to name, we have to consider a range of factors.

 Before we decide to name a right-of-way, we first determine whether it needs naming.
 In most circumstances, naming processes are triggered when a subdivision occurs and new properties are created which will use the right of way as their exclusive access.

 In these cases, it can be beneficial for properties to be properly addressed, as this assists with mail, deliveries, emergency services and visitors to those properties.
 We do not ordinarily support the naming of rights-of-way that continue to serve their original purpose of providing access to the side and rear of properties.

-If we decide to name a right of way, we undertake a naming process which involes writing to all neighbouring property owner and occupiers, placing a notice in the newspaper and writing to key stakeholders like any local historical societies and the Wurundjeri Tribe and inviting submissions on the proposed name.
+If we decide to name a right of way, we undertake a naming process which involes writing to all neighbouring property owner and occupiers and writing to key stakeholders like any local historical societies and the Wurundjeri Tribe and inviting submissions on the proposed name.